 To become a Youth Volunteer, follow the steps below.
 Please note that the Youth Volunteer Program is filled on a first come first served basis.

 • Step 3: Your application will be reviewed by the Youth Volunteer Coordinator.
-If your application is accepted, you will receive an email that invites you to the next available Youth Volunteer Orientation (if your application is not accepted you will receive an email with further instructions).
-This training usually occurs on Wednesdays or Fridays from 4:00-6:00 and consists of two parts:
+If your application is accepted, you will receive an email that invites you to the next available Youth Volunteer Orientation (if your application is not accepted you will receive an email notification).
+The training consists of two parts:

 • Step 4: Schedule volunteer hours and have fun!!